Research and Teaching Laboratory Facilities

 - No food or drink should be consumed or stored in any of the laboratories.

-- No research materials, artifacts, plant remains or the like that are on a table or counter should be disturbed or moved without first contacting the person in charge of that material.
+- Research materials, artifacts, plant remains or the like that are on a table or counter should not be disturbed or moved without first contacting the person in charge of that material.

 - Only authorized personnel are allowed in the laboratories.
 The labs are not to be used as meeting places, lounges, or lunchrooms.